-David Warren Laurie ’59, a dedicated Little League coach, died August 7, 2009, in Cataumet, Mass.
+David Warren Laurie ’59, a dedicated Little League coach, died on August 7, 2009, in Cataumet, Massachusetts.